finnishtransportagency/ratatiedot-extranet/README.md

-# Ratatiedot Extranet
+# RATATIETO

-Ratatieto is a service of the Finnish Railways Agency, which distributes track maintenance documents to internal and external stakeholders.
+Ratatieto is an extranet service of the Finnish Railways Agency, which distributes track maintenance documents to internal and external stakeholders.

 _(To-do: Demo link will be published here...)_